sakurita17/jortiz_phd_review/R/numerator_relationship_matrix.md

 \]
 $$

-Now, the system of equations is:
+Now, we define our system of equations:

 $$
 \begin{aligned}